kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 #### Compare dependencies
 We manage Gloo dependencies using [dep](https://github.com/golang/dep). `Dep` outputs the version of all dependencies for a Go package in a file named `Gopkg.lock`.
-If you manage the dependencies for your plugin using `dep`, we provide a script for comparing them with the ones for GlooE.
+If you manage the dependencies for your plugin using `dep`, we provide a script for comparing them with the ones for Gloo.
 It located at `scripts/compare_dependencies.go` and can be invoked via the following `make` command:

 ```bash